 Since Sync Service was removed from OS X starting from version 10.9, there are not too many solutions that can sync data directly between Mac apps and devices offline, the majority of tools offer cloud sync.

 Supported devices.
 It supports sync with Android, iOS, other Mac computers, MTP and mounted devices.
 Online accounts supported are iCloud, Dropbox, Google.
-Moreover, you can sync data on Mac with Windows services also - Outlook, Office 365 Home and Business accounts (sync with One Drive also supported).
+Moreover, you can sync data on Mac OS X with Windows services also - Outlook, Office 365 Home and Business accounts (sync with One Drive also supported).

 Sync options.
 The list of sync options is impressive as well.
 Starting from personal data to media files and folders.
 SyncMate offers several non-sync options like device mounting, SMS management and others.